MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 Field controls such as text input, action input, lookup, and check box controls are built and designed using Fluent components.
 More field controls will be modernized using Fluent design in future updates.

 Field sections, which are containers for the fields on a form, have a more streamlined design.
-Icons have been moved to the right side of field labels.
+Icons are now on the right side of field labels.
 Some redundant icons have been removed for a cleaner layout.
-For example, the recommended icons have been removed for simplicity.
-Input and error message styling has also been refreshed based on Fluent design.
+For example, the recommended icons are removed for simplicity.
+Input and error message styling is also refreshed based on Fluent design.

 The following example shows a set of fields with the modern, refreshed look.